akarshan1996/snaps/README.md

 snaps
 =====

-Snapchat API wrapper in JavaScript
+Snapchat API wrapper in JavaScript, using some ES6 features via Traceur.

 ## Example